Posts Tagged ‘apache’

 Apache Cookbook

 I just finished reading Apache Cookbook, Ken Coar and Rich Bowen.
-I’d give it a solid 4 stars.
+I’d give it a solid five stars.
 I found it to be very readable, and not overly verbose or cryptic, a problem that can plague computer books.
 The book is quite the opposite, if I had one criticism, it would be that it could be a little thicker.
 It’s only 264 pages, and the font is plenty big, which makes for a fast read.

 Having set up and run an apache server for a few months, I skipped over many of the early parts of the book.
 However, I did find lots of useful tips, tricks and tidbits, that I know will come in handy later.
 For example, I didn’t know you could make a custom log for any site, with any file, that contains almost any information.
 You simply specify a CustomLog directive for whatever host you want to monitor.
 I now set up several specific logs show me only the information I find useful.